All Blog Posts

 Scan your website for free with Cookiebot CMP

-It alters the Federal Constitution to include the protection of personal data among the fundamental rights and guarantees, and it also establishes the Union’s private competence to legislate on the protection and processing of personal data.
+It alters the Federal Constitution to include the protection of personal data among the fundamental rights and guarantees.
+It also enables the Union to legislate on the protection and processing of personal data.

-With the approval of the PEC 17/19, rules, laws, and regulations for the protection of personal data are consolidated, including the LGPD, and inserted in the Consumer Protection Code (Código de Proteção do Consumidor), which will provide more guarantees against violations and fraud so common with the current technological advances.
+With the approval of the PEC 17/19, rules, laws, and regulations for the protection of personal data are consolidated, including the LGPD, and inserted in the Consumer Protection Code (Código de Proteção do Consumidor), which will provide more guarantees against violations and fraud.

 LGPD – Brazil’s data protection law

-Brazil has over 140 million internet users.
-It is the largest internet market in Latin America and the fourth largest in the world in number of users.
-Brazil already has more than forty legal norms at the federal level that in various ways deal with data protection and privacy, causing a crosswire legal framework.
+Brazil has over 140 million internet users, the largest internet market in Latin America and the fourth largest in the world.
+Brazil already had more than 40 federal regulations dealing with data protection and privacy, complicating the legal framework.

-Brazil’s data protection law – the LGPD (Lei Geral de Proteção de Dados Pessoais) – is intended to replace this fractured legal landscape with an overarching regulatory framework.
+Brazil’s data protection law — the Lei Geral de Proteção de Dados Pessoais (LGPD) — is intended to replace this legal landscape with an overarching regulatory framework.

 Illustration of Christ the Redeemer statue in Brazil holding a laptop - Cookiebot CMP

-There are some significant differences between the LGPD and GDPR, which we will sort out below.
+There are also some significant differences between the LGPD and GDPR.

 What is the LGPD in Brazil?